Reeves cites ‘security perspective’ after accepting free concert tickets

 This is “primarily a matter of judgment for ministers who are personally responsible for deciding how to act and conduct themselves”.

-Conservative shadow chancellor Mel Stride also faced questions about gifts on Sunday after the party’s shadow business secretary Andrew Griffith accepted tickets for him and his wife to attend the Bafta awards in February worth £4,000, from NBCUniversal International.
+Shadow business secretary Andrew Griffith defended himself for accepting tickets for him and his wife to attend the Bafta awards in February, worth £4,000, from NBCUniversal International.

+“I think that’s quite different… it’s an awards show, if you like a celebration of an industry, creative industries, it’s one of our largest industries.
+It’s one of our biggest exporters,” he told BBC Radio 4’s Westminster Hour of the Bafta awards.

+“And I was there and a lot of ministers and people from different parties were there as well but its by nature of sort of an awards thing, not Andrew charging off to see Taylor Swift or something and obviously that was all disclosed.”

 Mr Griffith also accepted ski passes and guiding for two people in Davos, Switzerland, worth £973, according to the Parliamentary Commissioner for Standards’ register of members’ financial interests.